Aniket-a14/Data_Science_w_Python/readme.md

 The repository includes the following files and directories:

 - `class/`: Directory containing Python scripts for data analysis.
-- `india_housing_prices.csv`: Dataset with housing prices in India.
 - `.gitignore`: Specifies files to ignore in the repository.

 ## Getting Started